bertt/gitlab-ci-training/README.md

 See all variables: <https://docs.gitlab.com/ce/ci/variables/predefined_variables.html#variables-reference>

-Question: Which directory is used for the source code and builds of the project?
+Question: Which variable is used to specify directory containing project source code?
+What is the value of this variable?

 You can define own variables in: